PaulZC/Iridium_9603_Beacon/LEARN.md

 - Battery / solar voltage (V)
 - Iteration count

-E.g.:
+- E.g.:

    _20170729144631,55.866573,-2.428458,103,0.1,0,3.0,5,99098,25.3,4.98,0_

-You can opt receive the data as an email attachment from the Iridium system.
+You can opt to receive the data as an email attachment from the Iridium system.
 The email itself contains extra useful information:
 - Message sequence numbers (so you can identify if any messages have been missed)
 - The time and date the message session was processed by the Iridium system
 - The status of the message session (was it successful or was the data corrupt)